 So this list is a start point for anyone who feels that they are a capable writer.
 Once you start to take on clients and get a feel for your abilities you can scale your business by increasing your rates and hours worked.
 But before all that, you must make the first step.

-With that in mind, let’s take at five top resources for entry level writing jobs.
+With that in mind, let’s take a look at five top resources for entry level writing jobs.

 1. Freelance Brokers